 Of course, you can listen to your tracks from time to time.
 But you want to avoid playing your recent releases on a loop for days.
 The DSPs will notice this behavior and remove your music from the service.

 You’ll also do yourself a disservice because your constant streaming will skew your analytical data.
-As such, you won’t learn anything about your actual listeners, and you’ll be none the wiser when it comes to marketing your music.
+As such, you won’t learn anything about your actual listeners.
+And you’ll be none the wiser when it comes to effective music marketing.

 Release New Music Consistently